Hadi1723/StudentManagementApplication/README.md

 • Utilized sqlite to select, add, and delete student records stored in local database.

-• Incorporated design patterns such as singleton and stregety patterns to follow OOP principles.
+• Incorporated design patterns such as adapter, singleton, stregety patterns to follow OOP principles.